-- A13.1 The Auditor shall document the name and title of the Chief Compliance Officer and the date that the individual started in that capacity. - A13.2 The Auditor shall confirm that the Chief Compliance Officer has an unexpired Individual Certification through the Certification Program.
-If the Chief Compliance Officer is not certified, the Auditor shall indicate whether the Chief
+NOTE 2: The Auditor shall document in the report the name and title of the Chief Compliance Officer and the date that the individual started in that capacity.

+NOTE 3: The Auditor shall confirm that the Chief Compliance Officer has an unexpired Individual Certification through the Certification Program.
+If the Chief Compliance Officer is not certified, the Auditor shall indicate in the report whether the Chief Compliance Officer is actively working towards (re)certification and the anticipated Application date.